isaacnmm/pestpolicy-hugo2XX/content/posts/best-mens-dress-shoes-for-standing-all-day/index.md

 Its available in different sizes and color options including the extra-wide (EE).
 The shoes are Full Grain leather and are available in chocolate brown and black colors.
 The leather-lined insole material allows breathability while resisting moisture.
 The leather material also retains its original shape allowing a longer period of wear.

-The shoe features a craftable leather outsole that comes with a wooden stacked heel.� The shoe also has five eyelets that feature an excellent waxed lacing system that ensures you have a secure fit for all-day standing.
+The shoe features a craftable leather outsole that comes with a wooden stacked heel.
+The shoe also has five eyelets that feature an excellent waxed lacing system that ensures you have a secure fit for all-day standing.
 Pros:
 - Comfortable
 - Leather upper